H. George Anderson Professor of Mission and Cultures and Dean of the Seminary, Vice President of Student Services

 B.Sc. - St. Joseph's College of Arts and Sciences, Bangalore University (1980)

-He has been Professor in the Department of Theology and Ethics at the United Theological College, Bangalore, India, where he has served as Chairperson of the Department and also as Dean of Doctoral Studies at the College.
-He comes from Bangalore, and following his theological training at the United Theological College, he served both rural and urban pastorates of the Karnataka Central Diocese of the Church of South India, and even after becoming a theological teacher continued to be associated with the pastoral ministry by serving as an Associate Presbyter in churches where the Diocese needed him.
-This engagement continues in the United States through regular preaching and presiding at worship services in congregations in the greater Philadelphia area.
+He has been Professor in the Department of Theology and Ethics at the United Theological College, Bengaluru, India, where he has served as Chairperson of the Department and also as Dean of Doctoral Studies at the College.
+He comes from Bengaluru and following his theological training at the United Theological College, he served both rural and urban pastorates of the Karnataka Central Diocese of the Church of South India, and even after becoming a theological teacher continued to be associated with the pastoral ministry by serving as an Associate Presbyter in churches where the Diocese needed him.
+This engagement continues in the United States through regular preaching and presiding at worship services in congregations in the greater Philadelphia area and beyond.

 - baptisma unum in sancta ecclesia…’: A Theological Appraisal of the Baptismal Controversy in the Work and Writings of Cyprian of Carthage (ISPCK, 1997)